exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

 ### Examining the TLS Connection to the MySQL Server

-At this point you should be able to use OpenSSL's `sclient` to look at the TLS connection:
+At this point you should be able to use OpenSSL's `s_client` to look at the TLS connection:

 ```shell
 openssl s_client -starttls mysql -connect localhost:3306